thecodingmachine/kickoff-docker-php/README.md

 The command `make kickoff` will create a `docker-compose.yml` file using the environment variables defined in the `.env` file.

-For security concern, these two file are not versioned, because they contain sensible data like the MySQL database password and so on.
+For security concern, these two files are not versioned, because they contain sensible data like the MySQL database password and so on.

 # Make commands